Conflict minerals law starts working despite poor industry response

 When the conflict minerals law was first passed, there were fears that it would lead to companies boycotting the region’s minerals, and some firms initially moved in that direction, but that is less of a problem now, Littenberg said.

-“Most companies have figured out that isn’t the right approach and the NGOs (non-governmental organizations) have also been pretty vocal that they don’t want to see companies boycotting the region,” he said.
+“Most companies have figured out that isn’t the right approach and the NGOs (non-governmental organisations) have also been pretty vocal that they don’t want to see companies boycotting the region,” he said.

 The law was watered down by a court ruling after industry groups challenged it, but an appeal has been launched by the Securities and Exchange Commission (SEC) which is in charge of enforcing it.